Parasharam-DevOps/Avenger-P7/unittest.md

 **Automated Unit Testing**

 Automated unit testing involves using testing frameworks and tools to automate the execution of test cases.
-This Below POC focuses on automated unit testing using JUnit, a popular Java testing framework.
+Below POC focuses on automated unit testing using JUnit, a popular Java testing framework.
 ***

 # Why is Unit Testing important?